meet the team

 Lydia Harrison, Assistant Headteacher

 Lydia has overall responsibility for the leadership of progress and achievement.
 She helps the teaching team track and monitor pupil progress and analyses data that informs school development.
 Lydia is a qualified science teacher and also key stage 4 phase leader.
+Lydia also leads the induction for new members of staff.
+She supports them through their probationary period helps them settle into school.

 Ruth Radcliffe, School Business Manager